HendrixDev/NET_7_API_Playground/README.md

 .NET 7 minimal API (no controllers) - containerized N-tier application implementing the repository pattern

-Using Serilog for logging and Entity Framework Core for ORM
+Using Serilog for logging, Entity Framework Core for ORM, and NSubstitute for mocking in unit tests.